 Stock-Based Compensation.
-Effective January 1, 2006, we adopted SFAS No. 123 (revised 2004) which replaced SFAS No. 123, and superseded Accounting Principles Board (APB) Opinion No. 25, all codified as ASC 718-Compensation-Stock Compensation ("ASC 718").
-Under ASC 718 stock-based employee compensation cost is recognized using the fair value based method for all new awards granted after January 1, 2006 and unvested awards outstanding at January 1, 2006.
+Effective January 1, 2006, we adopted ASC 718- Compensation-Stock Compensation ("ASC 718").
+Under ASC 718 stockbased employee compensation cost is recognized using the fair value based method for all new awards granted after January 1, 2006 and unvested awards outstanding at January 1, 2006.
 Compensation costs for unvested stock options and non-vested awards that were outstanding at January 1, 2006, are being recognized over the requisite service period based on the grant-date fair value of those options and awards as previously calculated under SFAS 123 for pro forma disclosures, using a straight-line method.
 We elected the modified-prospective method in adopting ASC 718 under which prior periods are not retroactively restated.